 How to Drive Footfall to Your Retail Store

 Bricks-and-mortar stores are reliant on foot traffic to improve their revenue.
-The more footfall in the area, the more likely a store will survive in the competitive retail industry.
-We are therefore looking at the most effective ways to drive footfall to a store, so you can surpass your direct and indirect competitors.
+The more footfall in the area.
+The more likely a store will survive in the competitive retail industry.
+We are therefore looking at the most effective ways to drive footfall to a store.
+This is so you can surpass your direct and indirect competitors.

 Pick a Prime Location

-You might have the perfect product line, but what does it matter if no-one visits your store to purchase a product.
+You might have the perfect product line.
+What does it matter if no-one visits your store to purchase a product.
 Unfortunately, a store’s success is often determined by its location, not its product range.
 If you pick the wrong location, you may as well close your doors as soon as you have opened them.

-Malls are therefore a great option to drive traffic into your store, as you can guarantee you will receive a lot of passing trade.
-For example, you could lease a retail kiosk from a company like Westfield Specialty Leasing, which can provide 360-degree visibility to promote your business.
+Malls are therefore a great option to drive traffic into your store.
+You can guarantee you will receive a lot of passing trade.
+For example, you could lease a retail kiosk from a company like Westfield Specialty Leasing.
+This can provide 360-degree visibility to promote your business.

 An Inviting Storefront

-An attractive storefront can encourage visitors to shop with you, so take the time to design an inviting store, and ensure you effectively maintain the premises.
+An attractive storefront can encourage visitors to shop with you.
+This is why you take the time to design an inviting store, and ensure you effectively maintain the premises.
 Customers will not be impressed with messy checkout areas, dirty floors or faulty shelving.
 You must therefore clean your windows, sweep the floor, dust the shelving, tidy the checkout area and replace peeling paint with a fresh coat.

 Keep Your Employees Busy